AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/GraphEditor.md

 - `--path [FILEPATH]` : Specify an additional absolute search path location (e.g. '/projects/MaterialX').
 This path will be queried when locating standard data libraries, XInclude references, and referenced images.
 - `--library [FILEPATH]` : Specify an additional relative path to a custom data library folder (e.g. 'libraries/custom').
 MaterialX files at the root of this folder will be included in all content documents.

+### Known Limitations

+The Graph Editor does not currently support connections with multi-output nodes.